 I finished Netflix.

 Well, almost.
-At least it seems that way when you're housebound during a pandemic.
-Many of us have streamed more movies on Netflix, Amazon Prime and Disney+ in the past few weeks than we typically do in a year.
+At least it seems that way after you've been housebound due to a pandemic.
+Millions of Americans have streamed movies on Netflix, Amazon Prime, Hulu, HBO Max and Disney+ by the hundreds over the past year—as worldwide streaming subscriptions passed the one billion mark.

 Sometime back, I posted a Top 10 list of my favorite movies from the worlds of journalism and public relations.
 As a former newspaper reporter turned PR and marketing agency owner, I find it fascinating to observe and analyze how Hollywood portrays these professions.